Geology of the Pearl River Delta: Stages 3 (2000 years ago-present)

-As the impact of the monsoonal discharge continued to weaken and human activities increased, these human activities became a significant factor during this stage.
+As the impact of monsoonal discharge continued to weaken and human activities increased, these human activities became a significant factor during this stage.
 Despite an increase in sediment supply due to deforestation, most sediments were trapped in reclaimed land or tidal flats.
 A decrease in the rate of vertical accretion was noted, likely due to a reduction in the amount of sediment reaching the estuary.
-This could be attributed to a rapid advancement of the shoreline caused by swift land reclamation.
+This could be attributed to the rapid advancement of the shoreline caused by swift land reclamation.

-This model reveals a continuous advancement of the Pearl River Delta's shoreline, a trend driven by increased human activities and decreased influences of natural factors such as sea-level changes and monsoonal discharges.
+This model reveals a continuous advance of the Pearl River Delta's shoreline, a trend driven by increased human activities and decreased influence of natural factors such as sea-level changes and monsoonal discharges.

 Current geological issues

 The Pearl River Delta faces two significant geological issues: pollution and subsidence.

 Water pollution

 The primary sources of contamination are chemical spillages, unauthorized factory discharges, and urban water-logging.
-These human activities significantly impact the dynamics of groundwater, rendering the confined aquifer increasingly susceptible to pollution.
+These human activities significantly affect the groundwater dynamics, rendering the confined aquifer increasingly susceptible to pollution.
 As a result, it is advised to abstain from exploiting deep confined aquifers if shallow aquifers are already polluted.
-To safeguard the crucial groundwater resources around the Pearl River Delta, implementing best practices such as the construction of more efficient water treatment plants and irrigation with clean water are recommended.
+To safeguard the crucial groundwater resources around the Pearl River Delta, implementing best practices, such as constructing more efficient water treatment plants and using clean water for irrigation, is recommended.